latchbio/latch/docs/source/tutorials/rnaseq.md

 There are two main steps in the workflow: trimming and alignment.

-**Trimming**: Short-read sequencing introduces adapters, small sequences attached to the 5' and 3' end of cDNA fragments, that are present as artifacts in our FastQ files and must be removed.
-We are using **TrimGalore** as our trimming tool.
+**Trimming**: Short-read sequencing technologies introduce adapters, small sequences attached to the 5' and 3' end of cDNA fragments, in cDNA libraries.
+Adapter sequences must be removed prior to mapping.
+Also, not every base pair is sequenced at a suitable quality.
+Reads can be trimmed based on base call quality thereby removing low quality data.
+We are using [*TrimGalore*](https://github.com/FelixKrueger/TrimGalore) as our trimming tool.

-**Alignment**: Alignment is the process of assigning a sequencing read a location on a reference genome or transcriptome.
+**Alignment**: Alignment is the process of assigning a sequencing read to a location on a reference genome or transcriptome.
 It is the most computationally expensive step of the workflow, requiring a comparison against the entire reference sequence for each of millions of reads.
-We utilize [salmon](https://github.com/COMBINE-lab/salmon) to implement selective alignment, which produces estimations of transcript abundances.
+We utilize [*salmon*](https://github.com/COMBINE-lab/salmon) to implement selective alignment, which produces highly accurate estimates of transcript abundances.

-We additionally use [tximport](ps://bioconductor.org/packages/release/bioc/html/tximport.html) to perform the conversion of transcripts to read counts.
+We additionally use [*tximport*](ps://bioconductor.org/packages/release/bioc/html/tximport.html) to perform the conversion of transcripts to read counts.

 ### How a Workflow is Represented in Latch
 A workflow is an analysis that takes in some input, processes it in one or more steps and produces some output.
 Formally, a workflow can be described as a directed acyclic graph (DAG), where each node in the graph is called a task.
 This computational graph is a flexible model to describe most any bioinformatics analysis.